Aṅguttara Nikāya 7.61

 No ce te evaṁ viharato taṁ middhaṁ pahīyetha, tato tvaṁ, moggallāna, pacchāpuresaññī caṅkamaṁ adhiṭṭhaheyyāsi antogatehi indriyehi abahigatena mānasena.

 But what if that doesn’t work?
-Then walk mindfully, concentrating on the perception of continuity, your faculties directed inwards and your mind not scattered outside.
+Then walk mindfully, focusing on the perception of before and behind, your faculties directed inwards and your mind not scattered outside.

 Ṭhānaṁ kho panetaṁ vijjati yaṁ te evaṁ viharato taṁ middhaṁ pahīyetha.